sociomantic-tsunami/libdrizzle-redux/docs/examples/buffered.rst

 Introduction
 ------------

-In this example :c:func:`drizzle_query_str` is used to send a select query to a MySQL server.
+In this example :c:func:`drizzle_query` is used to send a select query to a MySQL server.
 The whole result set is then retrieved and stored in memory using :c:func:`drizzle_result_buffer`.